 Hera grinned.
 “We are children of the true Titans.
 Thus we smite thee!”
 She obviously played the role of Hera, queen of Olympus, to the hilt for the sake of the mad Maxie Zeus.
 He believed himself to be Zeus of myth, and he was a pawn to the sultry redhead in this evil game.

-Cyborg wrestled free of the serpentine Proteus even as he changed to a bird and flew up out of the reach of Cyborg’s extending arm.
-“This creep’s got all Gar’s moves, but thankfully none of his personality,” he mused.
+Cyborg wrestled free of the serpentine Proteus even as the latter changed into a bird and flew up out of the reach of Cyborg’s extending arm.
+“This creep’s got all of Gar’s moves, but thankfully none of his personality,” he mused.

 Arsenal frowned.
 “What happened to the real Gar?
 Was he ever here?”
 He ducked as Diana sent shaft after lethal shaft toward his agile form.

 Artemis kicked at Antaeus, but she could not move the giant.
-She tried to rope him, but he merely flipped her across the room and slammed his bulk into her.
+She tried to rope him with her magic lasso, but he merely flipped her across the room and slammed his bulk into her.
 She did not rise after that.

 Arsenal saw how hard Artemis fell, and he raced to assist her.
 As he did so, he was clipped by one of Diana’s bolts.
 It merely grazed him, but the poison still cut into his system.
 He staggered and fired one final shot that slammed Nox into the wall as its blunt head caught her chin.

-Proteus turned to a large ogre and growled menacingly as he charged toward Cyborg.
+Proteus turned into a large ogre and growled menacingly as he charged toward Cyborg.

 Vic Stone frowned and thought, This dude needs to stay around here, if only to make me look like one of the Jacksons.
-He did not try to fight the shape-shifter with physical strength.
-He merely fired his white sound blaster and smiled as Proteus fell stunned.
-“Got to hear, no matter what form you take,” he said.
+He didn’t try to fight the shape-shifter with physical strength, but merely fired his white-sound blaster and smiled as Proteus fell stunned.
+“Still got to hear, no matter what form you take,” he said.

 Antaeus turned from Artemis’ slumped form.
 “Antaeus is stronger than any of you!” he laughed.

-“That remains to be seen,” said Lilith.
-She touched his side and teleported them both up into the air.
-As she fell into Azrael’s reaching arms, she yelled to Cyborg, “Vic, use the sound blaster now!”
+“That remains to be seen,” said Lilith, touching his side and teleporting them both up into the air.
+As she fell into Azrael’s reaching arms, she yelled to Cyborg, “Vic, use the sound-blaster now!”